vancan1ty/kmapper/README.md

 Installation and Running
 ------------------------------------------
 This program includes a web interface.
-In a common lisp environment with quicklisp installed, running the program should be as simple as calling (load "kmapper.lisp") from the REPL, and navigating to localhost:8080 in a web browser.
-Quicklisp will handle installing the dependencies "
+In a common lisp environment with quicklisp installed, running the program should be as simple
+1.  set the *install-dir* variable below to the directory in which you downloaded the project.
+2.  calling (load "kmapper.lisp") from the REPL, and navigating to localhost:8080 in a web browser.

+Quicklisp will handle installing the dependencies.
+If you don't have quicklisp, google quicklisp and follow the very easy instructions to install that.

 To use the REPL plain text interface:
 1. switch to the package :kmapweb